darrenjw/scala-course/exercises/Breeze.md

 ```scala
 rmvn(n: Int, mean: DenseVector[Double],var: DenseMatrix[Double]): DenseMatrix[Double]
 ```
 which returns a matrix with `n` rows, each row representing an iid draw from a multivariate normal with the given mean and variance matrix.
-Note that this can be accomplished by *post*-multiplying a matrix of iid *N(0,1)* random quantities by the *upper* Cholesky factor and then adding the mean to each row of the result.
+Note that this can be accomplished by *post*-multiplying a matrix of iid *N(0,1)* random quantities by the *upper* Cholesky factor of the variance matrix, and then adding the mean to each row of the result.

 ### 3. Breeze viz